Ghee vs. Butter: Which Dairy Spread Is Better For You?

 Although ghee is by nature higher in fat, it's difficult to say for certain which is better for you in the long term.
 "Butter is slightly lower in calories and both saturated and unsaturated fats," notes Ginger Hultin, M.S., RDN, owner of ChampagneNutrition® and author of the Meal Prep for Weight Loss 101 ebook.

 But even so, butter does still contain saturated fats, and at the end of the day, you'll benefit from working to keep this variation of fat below 10% of your caloric intake, recommends Knudsen.
 "Because 1 tablespoon of ghee is a higher fat content to one tablespoon of butter, it does contain slightly higher amounts of the fat-soluble vitamins A, E, and K," she adds.
-"Ghee may also be a good choice for people who are lactose-intolerant, as it contains very low levels of lactose as well as casein, a milk protein."
+"Ghee may also be a good choice for people who are lactose-intolerant, as it contains very low levels of lactose, a milk protein."

 Nutritional info for ghee.

 - Carbohydrates: 0 g

 - Dietary fiber: 0 g

 - Protein: 0.039 g